Ahmed-Habashy/IMU-and-GPS-Data-Extraction-and-Radio-Transmission/README.md

 # IMU-and-GPS-Data-Extraction-and-Radio-Transmission
-This program extracts data from two sensors: SparkFun 9DoF Razor IMU M0 and SparkFun GPS-RTK-SMA Breakout - ZED-F9P.
-The extracted data is then combined into a single message and sent via a radio transmitter.
+This code is designed to extract data from two sensors, "SparkFun 9DoF Razor IMU M0" board and "SparkFun GPS-RTK-SMA Breakout - ZED-F9P" board, using an Arduino Mega microcontroller.
+The data is then packed in a custom message format and transmitted via a radio transmitter.
+The code has multiple boolean flags for each sensor's data stream that are set to true when the start of a message is detected.
+The data is then read and parsed, and once the end of the message is detected, the boolean flag is set to false.
+The IMU data is received on Serial1, while the GPS data is received on Serial2.
+The custom message format is 64 bytes long and includes the sensor data and an encryption key index.
+The code uses an interval of 400 milliseconds to update the data.

 # Hardware Requirements
 SparkFun 9DoF Razor IMU M0 board (https://www.sparkfun.com/products/16481)